CoinGame/NuShadowNet/README.md

 Seet Node:

 There are no hard coded seed IP's in the source.
 You must [create a nu.conf file](https://docs.nubits.com/creating-conf-file/) with an addnode to connect to the network.
-The seed IP is 178.62.58.236 for the shadow network is 178.62.58.236.
+The seed IP for the shadow network is 178.62.58.236.

 Sample nu.conf
 ```